Skip to content

 The UN Security Council was the result.
 The Council, on which 15 UN Member States serve, has a unique mandate and is entrusted with the authority to make legally binding decisions on behalf of all Member States.

-Right now, some of the most important issues on the agenda of the Security Council agenda are conflicts in the Middle East and Africa.
+Right now, some of the issues on the agenda of the Security Council agenda are country-specific conflicts in the Middle East and Africa.
 In addition, the Security Council increasingly considers cross-cutting, conflict-related issues, such as terrorism/violent extremism, protection of civilians, women’s role in conflict resolution and sexual violence in conflict zones.

 Denmark is a strong supporter of the UN’s work in the field of conflict prevention and peace operations.
 Denmark has a long-standing tradition of contributing to UN peacekeeping operations.
 Denmark was a member of the Security Council in 2005-2006.